Risks and sensitivities

 Fortum’s financial results are exposed to a number of financial, operational, strategic, and sustainability-related risks.
 Fortum is exposed to these risks both directly and indirectly through its subsidiaries, associated companies, and joint ventures.

 Fortum’s financial results are exposed to a number of financial, operational, strategic and sustainability-related risks.
 Fortum is exposed to these risks both directly and indirectly through its subsidiaries, associated companies and joint ventures.
-The principal associated companies and joint ventures are Teollisuuden Voima Oyj, Forsmarks Kraftgrupp AB, OKG AB, Kemijoki Oy and TGC-1.
+The principal associated companies and joint ventures are Teollisuuden Voima Oyj, Forsmarks Kraftgrupp AB, OKG AB and Kemijoki Oy.
 For more information, please see Fortum’s annual report.

-At the beginning of August 2022, both the S&P Global Ratings and Fitch rating agencies affirmed Fortum’s BBB rating on Negative Outlook.
-Following the announcement in September that Fortum will fully divest Uniper to the German State, the rating agencies have commented that the divestment of the Uniper stake was regarded as credit positive for Fortum as it will improve the company’s financial and risk profile.
-However, the rating agencies concluded that it is premature to determine the full effect of the Uniper divestment on Fortum’s rating.
-The rating agencies are expected to update their ratings after the completion of the transaction and once Fortum publishes its new strategy.
-A lowering of the credit ratings, in particular to below investment-grade level (BB+ or below), would trigger counterparties’ rights to demand additional cash or non-cash collateral.
-In addition, a downgrade could negatively affect access to the capital markets and increase the cost of new financing.
+In March 2023, both S&P Global Ratings and Fitch rating agencies affirmed Fortum’s BBB rating and revised the outlook to stable.
+A lowering of the credit ratings, in particular to below investment-grade level (BB+ or below), could trigger counterparties’ rights to demand additional cash or non-cash collateral.
 Fortum targets to have a solid investment grade-rating of at least BBB.
-Fortum continues to constantly monitor all rating-related developments and to regularly exchange information with the rating agencies.
+Fortum continues to constantly monitor all ratings-related developments and to regularly exchange information with the rating agencies.

 Financial risk management at Fortum